 | Midweek (Non-peak) | Wider start-time availability; easier parking and steadier routes improve predictability; fewer knock-on delays from earlier jobs. |

 Scenario C: End-of-month apartment move in a student-heavy area.
 Lift slot fixed; nearby streets busy with turnover.
 Parking competition forces repositioning, and any overrun risks missing the building’s access window.
+One place this pattern becomes visible is man and van services in Cardiff Bay.

 Practical answers on when demand peaks in Cardiff and how timing affects start-time certainty, access and route planning.